 She’s passionate about social justice and transforming our economic system.
 Corin works too much and has a lingering cheese addiction.

 Chris saw something about Real Junk Food Manchester in the news in 2015 and signed up as a volunteer as soon as he got back to Manchester.
-He was a consumer researcher for many years but gave that up to become a full time Director of Real Junk Food Manchester in 2017, getting involved in all aspects of the business.
+He was a consumer researcher for many years but gave that up to become a full time Director of Real Junk Food Manchester in 2017.

 Matt joined Real Junk Food Manchester as Head Chef early in 2017 after 7 years of experience in kitchens around the globe.
 His calmness and creativity with food have made him the ideal person to lead a kitchen where the ingredients change daily...

 He also painted the whole restaurant white, a fact he likes to remind us of whenever the opportunity arises.

 After returning from working in the French Alps for the past 6 years Anna joined the team in September 2017 when the restaurant first opened on Oxford Street.